HouzuoGuo/laitos/doc/Toolbox-feature:-interactive-web-browser-(SlimerJS).md

-# Toolbox feature: interactive web browser
+# Toolbox feature: interactive web browser (SlimerJS)

 ## Introduction
 Via any of enabled laitos daemons, you may browse the Internet via text-based commands.